andrebocchini/sccm-powershell-automation-module/README.md

 About
 =====

-This Powershell module contains a collection of functions gathered from an assortment of scripts I use to automate SCCM 2007 management.
-I realized that every time I needed to automate something I ended up digging through a pile of old scripts to cut and paste code into a new one, so eventually I decided I needed to aggregate all of the bits of code I had created into a single script.
-This module does not encompass a large part of client management functions in SCCM, but it can perform a number of common operations such as creating and deleting new computer records, packages, advertisements and manipulating collection membership rules.
-Most of this code came about because of my own need to automate software distribution, but a lot of it can be used for other types of tasks.
+This Powershell module contains a collection of functions gathered from an assortment of scripts I use to automate SCCM software distribution.
+After spending way too many hours cutting and pasting from old scripts in order to automate a new task, I decided I needed to aggregate all of the bits of code from my collection of scripts into a reusable kit.
+This is the result of that decision.

+Please conduct your own independent testing before trusting this code in a production environment.
+This module has only been tested with SCCM 2007.

-These are the functions currently present in the module:
+These are the available functions:

 Site Functions